What You Need to Know About Diabetes

 Diabetes can happen when your blood sugar is too high, often for long periods of time.
 The cells of your body need sugar (also known as glucose) for energy.
 But, in diabetes, there is too much sugar in your blood, and your cells have a hard time getting this sugar out of the blood to use for fuel.

 In type 1 diabetes, there’s too much sugar in the blood because a person’s pancreas stops working well.
 A healthy pancreas makes a special hormone messenger called “insulin” that helps cells take up sugar from the blood to use as fuel.
 But, when the pancreas stops making insulin, the cells can’t use sugar from the blood anymore.
-Type 1 diabetes is also sometimes called “juvenile diabetes” because it’s typically diagnosed in childhood.
+Often diagnosed in childhood, this type is sometimes referred to as “juvenile diabetes.”

-In type 2 diabetes, there’s also too much sugar in the blood.
-But the problem isn’t with the pancreas.
-Instead, sugar stays in the bloodstream because the cells aren’t as good at receiving messages from the insulin messenger.
+Here sugar accumulates in the blood due to cells’ decreased responsiveness to insulin’s signals.
 It’s as if insulin is knocking at the door of the cells, but they won’t open up and let in any sugar.
 Cells can become less sensitive to insulin in this way if the blood sugar has been chronically high over a long period.
 Type 2 diabetes is more likely to affect adults, but it can also occur in children.

 Gestational diabetes is a type of diabetes that only happens in pregnancy.
-When you’re pregnant, the hormones of pregnancy can affect the way that your cells use sugar as fuel.
+When you’re pregnant, the hormonal shifts of pregnancy can affect the way that your cells use sugar as fuel.

-At first, a person with diabetes or prediabetes may have no symptoms at all.
+At first, if you have diabetes or prediabetes you may have no symptoms at all.
 But, as diabetes progresses, it’s possible to experience a number of symptoms, including:

 • Feeling very thirsty or hungry